 Game time is 7 p.m.
 The home team is the team listed second in the fixture schedule.
 The home team is responsible for providing and setting out home plate, pitcher’s plate, and three bases including safety base at 1st.

 In all divisions, the home team shall provide two new league-sanctioned game balls (one 12″ ball and one 11″ ball) for each game played.
-Note: This rule is suspended while COVID RTP provisions are in place.

 The designated home team shall have the option of batting first or second.